Should You Promise Results As A Coach?

 Feeling afraid to talk about specific results is what leads to thousands of coaching websites to use vague language like, “Coaching to help you live your values” or “Create a life you love”.

 Trying to market and sell your coaching with the belief that you’re not allowed to talk about the outcomes and results of your work is one of the biggest problems we see when people join Uncage Your Business.
-Their wishy-washy messaging about the outcomes of their coaching inevitably leads to wishy-washy results (this is what makes all that money invested in becoming a coach start to feel like a waste).

 Here’s the thing: it’s IMPOSSIBLE to PROMISE results, no matter what industry you are in, because there are so many factors that come into play to determine results.
+Making a guarantee or a promise is NOT what I am talking about here.

 When you’re marketing your coaching services, you need to be able to sell your clients on a specific result, otherwise why would they pay you?